 If in doubt, ask a local about the conditions before you go on your first paddle.
 Someone who paddles the water often will know what to look out for, and this information is very valuable for a beginner.
 Try asking a local expert, or someone at the paddle board rental shop.

 You don’t have to start on your feet.
 In fact, you can lay, sit, kneel or stand up to paddle.
 For your first time out we recommend a comfortable kneeling position to get started.
-Then, once you feel stable paddling from your knees, you can give it a go standing up.
+Then, once you feel stable paddling from your knees, you might wonder, “Is it hard to balance on a paddleboard?”
+When you decide to give it a go standing up, you’ll find the answer to that question depends largely on your balance.

 The most important determining factor in how quickly you can pick up stand up paddling is how adept you are at balancing.
 If you are comfortable standing in an unstable environment, you will likely take to this sport quite fast.